 Duration of Study, Majors and Minors

-All degree programs offer minors, and students are encouraged to pursue minors outside of the College.
-Our students study minors in subjects ranging from music, dance and language to mathematics, business and pre-med.
-The average three-unit class usually requires nine hours a week of work outside the classroom.
+All UA Engineering degree programs offer minors.
+Students also are encouraged to pursue studies outside the College.
+Engineering students minor in subjects ranging from music, dance and language to mathematics, business and pre-med.
+For each three-unit class your Wildcat can expect to do nine hours of work a week outside the classroom.

 Choosing and Changing Majors

-The first-year curriculum is common to all undergraduate degree programs and freshmen are admitted without choosing a major, which gives them time to decide which of our 15 majors best matches their interests and abilities.
+The first-year curriculum is common to all undergraduate Engineering degree programs.
+In fact, first-year students are admitted without a major, which gives them time to decide which of the College’s 16 majors best matches their interests and abilities.

 Advice and Guidance for Students